Introduction

 - They cover the cost: When a customer places a purchase order, Sourcefin pays the supplier upfront for the goods.

-- The customer will pay Sourcefin: After receiving the goods, the customer pays Sourcefin the agreed-upon amount.
+- The customer will pay Sourcefin: After getting paid, the SMME pays Sourcefin the agreed-upon amount.

-- Sourcefin makes a profit: Sourcefin keeps the original amount it paid to the supplier, and also takes a portion of the profit from the transaction as their fee.
+- Sourcefin makes a profit: Sourcefin keeps the original amount it paid to the supplier, and also takes a portion of the profit from the transaction as its fee.